-Turtle and dugong play a significant part in indigenous culture and the right to hunt is seen as an assertion of their cultural identity.
+Turtle and dugong play a significant part in Indigenous culture and the right to hunt is seen as an assertion of cultural identity.
 The animals also hold a high economic value to communities, because they provide food in substitute for meat which is often expensive to obtain.
-However, the Yuku Baja Muliku people have established a moratorium to prevent hunting, whilst they research the stability of turtles in the area.
+However, the Yuku Baja Muliku people have established a moratorium to prevent hunting, while they research the stability of turtles in the area.
 If the numbers become stable the rangers would like to train the community in sustainable harvesting practices.

 The Yuku Baja Muliku Rangers have been able to rescue and treat turtles, including those that have been injured by severe boat strike and those with floaters disease.
 To date the Yuku Baja Muliku Rangers have rescued 16 turtles and 5 have been released.
-You can see footage of a release on you tube if you search ‘Archer Point Turtle Rescue’.
+You can see footage of releases on you tube if you search ‘Archer Point Turtle Rescue’.
 As word of our Rescue and Rehabilitation Centre has spread we have been able to liaise with other indigenous ranger groups, including the Hopevale Rangers who brought us a very sick turtle from Cape Flattery for treatment.

 Once the turtle has recovered and before we release it we tag the animals and attach tracking devices so that we can track them.
 If you would like to view the tracking information you can view it at www.seaturtle.org